 Note: For Windows Vista users only: If the CLI application is started from an alternative shell (such as those provided by cygwin,) you must start that shell in an elevated mode.
 If you do not, CLI commands requiring administrative privileges will fail and you will receive an error message indicating that you do not have sufficient privileges to run the command.
+To start the shell in elevated mode, right-click the icon for Command Prompt or Cygwin and select Administrative Mode.

-Viewing man Pages
+Using Commands or Viewing man Pages